Alfresco/docs-alfresco/insight-engine/latest/config/index.md

 ### Search and Insight Engine externalized configuration

-As a best practice, use the `alfresco-insight-engine`/`solr.in.sh` file (Linux-based platform) or `alfresco-insight-engine`/`solr.in.cmd` file (Windows-based platform) to set the external configuration that applies to all the Alfresco Search and Insight Engine cores.
+As a best practice, use the `alfresco-insight-engine`/`solr.in.sh` file (Linux-based platform) or `alfresco-insight-engine`/`solr.in.cmd` file (Windows-based platform) to set the external configuration that applies to all the Search and Insight Engine cores.

 > **Note:** For any property, only the environment variables should be specified in the solr.in.sh/ solr.in.cmd file.
 For example, `SOLR_SOLR_HOST`, `SOLR_SOLR_PORT`, or `SOLR_ALFRESCO_PORT`.